 Health insurance and medical bills

-Review a copy of the patient’s health insurance policy.
-Make a list of what is and what is not covered.
-If you have questions, contact the insurance company.
-You can also contact Patient Financial Services at 212-639-8242.
+You should review the patient’s health insurance policy.
+Make a list of what’s covered by the plan and what isn’t.
+If you have questions about the patient’s insurance policy, contact their insurance company.
+You can also contact Patient Billing at 646-227-3378 for help.

 - Preauthorization is required for some medical procedures, surgeries, and treatments.
-Ask the insurance company whether you need to get it or whether the healthcare provider will do it.
-Submit claims for all expenses as soon as you can.
-Keep records of bills that are paid and those that are not.
+Ask the patient’s insurance company if you need to get preauthorization or if the healthcare provider will do it for you.
+You should submit medical claims (special medical forms for insurance providers) for all expenses as soon as you can.
+It’s important to keep good records of bills that are paid and those that aren’t.

-- If the patient’s policy will not cover a procedure or treatment, ask how you can file a grievance.
+- If the patient’s insurance policy doesn’t cover a procedure or treatment, ask the insurance company how you can file an appeal.
 This may help the patient get it covered.

-- For more information on getting help with insurance issues, see the “Resources” section.
+- For more information on getting help with insurance issues, read the “Resources” section.

 Cost of medications

 Prescription medications can be very expensive.
 The patient’s health insurance plan not cover some medications.